Mandy Moore Confirms ‘This Is Us’ Finale Cliffhanger

 Moore made her comments ahead of the final two This Is Us Season 1 episodes, titled “What Now?” and “Moonshadow.”
 While Moore didn’t elaborate on which characters will be involved in the season-ending scene, it’s clear that This Is Us writers know their way around a cliffhanger.
 Earlier this season, fans were left in limbo for five weeks after Toby (Chris Sullivan) suffered a heart attack in the middle of the family’s Christmas Eve festivities.
 The hashtag #PrayforToby went viral during the show’s winter hiatus, while Moore told Us Weekly fans should prepare for more emotional episodes.

 “This show is always gut-wrenching,” Mandy told Us.
 “Every episode, there’s going to be something gut-wrenching.
-They really know what they’re doing!”
+They really know what they’re doing! ”

 Mandy Moore recently calmed fans down after she posted an Instagram photo from one of the final days on the This Is Us set.
 Fans noted the characters’ dark clothing and assumed the shot was from a funeral scene.